 It is just as important to clean the floors of a facility as it is to clean the equipment and drains.
 Floors, like other areas, can harbor harmful bacteria and other kinds of contaminants.
 These contaminants can get kicked up by workers and equipment moving around, which can cause them to land on the food product and contaminate it.

-To best clean the floors of a food facility, you first need to sweep the floors of any dust or loose debris.
+To best clean the floors of a food facility, you first need to sweep the floors of any dust or lose debris.
 These particles, as mentioned before, can cause many issues if not removed, including contamination and attracting things like insects and rodents.
 Sweeping will also allow the cleaning solutions you use to cover the floor better, ensuring all potential bacteria is removed.

 From there, you want to wet the floor before applying any necessary cleaning solutions.
 When it comes to these cleaning solutions, it is important that you follow the instructions provided for the best results, including rinsing off the solutions when necessary.